Strong Constraints on Dark Photon and Scalar Dark Matter Decay from INTEGRAL and AMS-02 data: Summary and outlook

 For both models, we provide a detailed calculation of the branching ratios into all possible SM states.
 These branching ratios also can be applied to other beyond-Standard Model scenarios, for either vector couplings that depend on quantum numbers such as the electric charge and isospin, or scalar couplings that are proportional to the particle mass.
 Using the branching ratios for all SM decay modes across the 1~MeV--2~TeV mass range, we derive both cosmological and indirect detection constraints on the relevant couplings of each model.
 For dark photon dark matter, we set constraints on kinetic mixing spanning from $10^{-21}$--$10^{-22}$ from $\sim 1$~MeV--10~GeV, and from $10^{-26}$--$10^{-27}$ from 10~GeV--2~TeV.
 For scalar dark matter, we set constraints on the mixing angle between $ 10^{-16}$--$10^{-20}$ from 1~MeV--10~GeV, and from $10^{-24}$--$10^{-27}$ from 10~GeV to 2~TeV.

-Although our results only account for two relatively simple beyond-Standard Model particles, our constraints can serve as benchmark points for studies that consider more complex dark matter model building.
-Additionally, the huge gain in sensitivity obtained by utilizing current generation GeV-scale instrumentation motivates additional work to study dark matter signals in current x-ray instruments, and motivates the deployment of future MeV-scale instruments~\cite{AMEGO:2019gny, ODonnell:2024aaw}.
+Although our results only account for two relatively simple beyond-Standard Model particles, our constraints can serve as benchmark points for studies that consider more complex dark matter model building~\cite{Nguyen:2025tkl, Cirelli:2025rky}.
+Finally, we note that the huge gain in sensitivity obtained by deploying and utilizing current generation GeV-scale instrumentation (like the Fermi-LAT and AMS-02) motivates additional work in similarly utilizing and developing next-generation X-ray and MeV $\gamma$-ray instrumentation (such as COSI~\cite{Tomsick:2021wed}, AMEGO~\cite{AMEGO:2019gny} and e-ASTROGAM~\cite{e-ASTROGAM:2017pxr}), which can more sensitively distinguish the spectrum and morphology of any putative dark matter signals from astrophysical backgrounds~\cite{ODonnell:2024aaw}.
+It is worth noting that the strength of our results in Figure~\ref{fig:INTEGRAL} depends primarily on the uncertainty in astrophysical background modeling.
+Thus, observational and theoretical advances that allow us to decrease the uncertainty in the astrophysical background model (most notably from inverse-Compton scattering and unresolved sources), will provide more significant advances to dark matter constraints than simply improving the flux sensitivity of next-generation instrumentation.
+This motivates the development of instruments with improved angular resolution and spectral coverage.